shunty-gh/AdventOfCode2019/README.md

 Including a massively over-engineered C# program (Dotnet Core 3 - but probably works with most versions so long as you change the `TargetFramework` attribute in `aoc.csproj`) to run each days code.

-As it's Dotnet Core it's cross platform so even the beardy Linux users can have a go :wink:
+As it's Dotnet Core it's cross platform so even beardy (other forms of facial hair are available) Linux users can have a go :wink:

 ## C# Stuff
 ### Install Dotnet Core